Lyft Driver Badges

 In 2024 I participated in the Lyft Hackathon as a Product Designer.
 Although the Hackathon was officially 72 hours long, the research and ideation for the project started weeks before and continued for weeks afterwards.

-This hackathon idea eventually became the basis for Preferred Driver , which launched later that year in 69 regions that represent around 27% of Lyft's total rides.
+This hackathon idea eventually became the basis for Preferred Driver, which launched later that year in 50* regions that represent around 30% of Lyft's total rides.
+The estimated annual impact is $38M PMM and 2.7% increase in the number of rides.

 Role